What is Social Desirability Bias? | Definition & Examples

 Why social desirability bias matters

-Social desirability bias is one of the most common sources of bias.
+Social desirability bias is one of the most common sources of research bias.
 It leads to over-reporting of socially desirable behaviors or attitudes, and under-reporting of socially undesirable behaviors or attitudes.
 As a result, reported answers will differ from true answers.

 Socially desirable responses can bias results in three main ways: